autocrypt/autocrypt/doc/level1.rst

 Messages SHOULD be ignored (i.e., ``peers[from-addr]`` SHOULD NOT be updated) in the following cases:

+  - The message is explicitly marked as auto-replied with an `Auto-Submitted: auto-replied` header (:rfc:`3834`).

   - The content-type is ``multipart/report``.
-In this case, it can be assumed the message was auto-generated.
-This avoids triggering a ``reset`` state from received Message Disposition Notifications (:rfc:`3798`).
+In this case, it can be assumed the message was auto-replied.
+This avoids triggering a ``reset`` state from received Message Disposition Notifications (:rfc:`3798`) which may not have `Auto-Submitted: auto-replied` header.

   - There is more than one address in the ``From`` header.